Free scraper 250-hour service procedure

 Preview the template

-What is a scraper 250-hour service?
+What is a scraper 250-hour service procedure?

 A 250-hour service is the first tier of scheduled preventive maintenance for a wheel tractor-scraper (single or twin engine).
 It is performed every 250 engine hours and is classified as a minor service.
 The procedure covers engine oil and filter replacement for each engine, air filter inspection, fuel system maintenance, hydraulic oil level check, bowl cutting edge and end bit wear inspection, bowl/apron mechanism inspection, elevator or auger condition check (if fitted), greasing all pivot points, tyre pressure and condition inspection, brake inspection, transmission oil level check, and electrical and safety device testing.
 Unlike a daily pre-start check, the 250-hour service involves actual maintenance actions: draining and replacing fluids, replacing filters, greasing components and inspecting for wear.
 It is typically performed by a qualified mechanic or fitter.